Plain Language Information Statement

 This project seeks to determine the benefits of the comprehensive, cognitive behavioural and biopsychosocially-focused insomnia program designed to improve sleep and wellbeing and decrease stress.
 This program was developed using evidence-based techniques and it is designed to help people better deal with insomnia and stress symptoms, as well as everyday situations, and to enhance their mental and physical wellbeing.

-The results from this project will be used by the researchers in the development of future health and wellbeing programs that will be made available to the general public, as well as in the partial fulfillment of Lachlan Kent’s PhD degree.
+The results from this project will be used by the researchers in the development of future health and wellbeing programs that will be made available to the general public.

 What does this project involve?

 The project involves collecting various pieces of information from you and your usage of the ‘iSleepWell’ My Digital Health program.